123456789_123456789_123456789_123456789_123456789_

 This changes the column part_number on products table to be a :text field.

-Besides change_column, the change_column_null and change_column_default methods are used specifically to change a null constraint and default values of a column.
+Besides change_column, the change_column_null and change_column_default methods are used to change a null constraint and default values of a column.

 change_column_null :products, :name, false